CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/working-with-sap-business-one-web-client.md

 ## Step 2: (Optional) Install and activate CompuTec WebClient Start manually using the Extension Manager

-Sometimes, you have to install CompuTec WebClient Start extensions manually.
+Sometimes, you need to install CompuTec WebClient Start extension manually.
 This kind of activation is mainly provided for SAP Business One Cloud Control Center (CCC).

 To manually install and activate CompuTec WebClient Start, follow these steps:

-1. Log in to **AppEngine Administration Panel**.
+1. Log in to **CompuTec AppEngine Administration Panel**.

 2. Navigate to **Administration Panel** > **System**.

-3. In **System Details** section, click **Download CompuTec WebClient CTStart** installation pack.
+3. In the **System Details** section, click **Download CompuTec WebClient CTStart** installation pack.

     ![A help screen showing where to find a link to the CompuTec WebClient Start Installation Pack](./media/working-with-sap-business-one-web-client/2-3-appengine-admin-panel-install-webclient-manually.png)

 4. Open the **Extension Manager** in your browser using this address: `https://<SAPExtensionHost>:<SAPExtensionPort>/ExtensionManager/.` Replace the placeholders with your system values, for example: `https://hanadev:40000/ExtensionManager/.`

     :::info[note]
-    Make sure you have the necessary permissions to securely access the Extension Manager.
+    Make sure you have the necessary permissions to access the Extension Manager.
     :::

 5. Click **Import**.